1ucasvb/interleaver/README.md

 # Examples

-Below are simple examples of how faster you can undertand pictures by virtue of *Interleaver*'s data order.
+Below are simple examples of how much faster you can undertand pictures by virtue of *Interleaver*'s data order.

 ![Interleaver for 1D data](example_1d.gif)